Life after Rosneft deal: CEFC ambitions face debt, regulatory hurdles

-HONG KONG (Reuters) - CEFC China Energy is considering more deals after recently snapping up a $9.1 billion stake in Russia’s Rosneft, industry sources said, shrugging off a growing debt pile and rising regulatory scrutiny.
+HONG KONG, Sept 15 (Reuters) - CEFC China Energy is considering more deals after recently snapping up a $9.1 billion stake in Russia’s Rosneft, industry sources said, shrugging off a growing debt pile and rising regulatory scrutiny.

 Privately owned CEFC, in just a few years, has gone from a niche oil trader to a $25 billion conglomerate with strong political ties and a rare contract to store part of the nation’s strategic oil reserve.